This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Finally, whatever data store you choose, keep the following key takeaway in mind:

-Ensure your data stores are securely backed up to protect against data loss and data corruption, protect your backups,
+Ensure that your data stores are securely backed up to protect against data loss and data corruption, protect your backups, test your backup strategy regularly, and follow the 3-2-1 rule.

 Let’s now move on to Part 10, which is all about how to monitor your systems, including logs,